AllGloryToTheHypnotoad/nodescan/README.md

     sudo systemctl enable nodescan.service
     sudo systemctl start nodescan.service

+Now use a browser to go to `<your rpi>:8888` and see the results.

-Now you can use `sudo systemctl start|stop|status nodescan.service` to start, stop, or find the current status of the server.
+You can also use `sudo systemctl start|stop|status nodescan.service` to start, stop, or find the current status of the server.

 ## To Do